buy the book ribbon

 become: true

-2 Each tasks uses an ansible "module" to do its work.
-The next few use the builtin.apt module which provides a wrapper around the apt Debian & Ubuntu package management tool.
+2 Each task uses an Ansible "module" to do its work.
+This one uses the builtin.apt module which provides a wrapper around the apt Debian & Ubuntu package management tool.

 3 Each module then provides a bunch of parameters which control how it works.
-Here we specify the name of the package we want to install ("docker") and tell it update its cache first, which is required on a fresh server.
+Here we specify the name of the package we want to install ("docker.io"[4]) and tell it to update its cache first, which is required on a fresh server.

 $ ansible-playbook --user=elspeth -i staging.ottg.co.uk, infra/ansible-provision.yaml -vv